Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 comfortable with.
 For this guide we will be using **Ubuntu 18.04**, but the instructions should be similar for other platforms.

-The transactions weights in AXIASolar were benchmarked on standard hardware.
+The transactions weights in AXIACoin were benchmarked on standard hardware.
 It is recommended that validators run at least the standard hardware in order to ensure they are able to process all blocks in time.
 The following are not _minimum requirements_ but if you decide to run with less than this beware that you might have performance issue.